 2.2.2 Termination Upon Default - This Agreement may be terminated upon a Party’s Default in accordance with the provisions of Section 10.9.

 2.2.3 Material Adverse Change - In the event of a material change in law or regulation that adversely affects, or may reasonably be expected to adversely affect, either Party’s performance under this Agreement, the Parties will negotiate in good faith any amendment or amendments to this Agreement necessary to adapt the terms of this Agreement to such change in law or regulation, and Virginia Power shall file such amendment or amendments with FERC.
 If the Parties are unable to reach agreement on any such amendments, Virginia Power shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 205 or any other applicable provision of the Federal Power Act and FERC’s rules and regulations thereunder, and Generator Owner shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 206 or any other applicable provision of the Federal Power Act and FERC’s rules and regulations thereunder; provided that each Party shall have the right to protest any such filing by the other Party and to participate fully in any proceeding before FERC in which such modifications may be considered.
 Nothing in this Agreement shall limit the rights of the Parties or of FERC under Sections 205 or 206 of the Federal Power Act and FERC’s rules and regulations thereunder.
-For the purposes of this section, the term “material” or “materially” shall not include any change to a tariff or rate schedule accepted or approved by FERC.
+[For the purposes of this section, the term “material” or “materially” shall not include any change to a tariff or rate schedule accepted or approved by FERC.]
+[This last sentence needs clarification as it does not make obvious sense.]

 2.3 Regulatory Filing - Virginia Power shall promptly file this Agreement with FERC upon execution by the Parties.
-The Generator Owner agrees to reasonably cooperate with Virginia Power with respect to such filing and to provide any information, including the rendering of testimony reasonably requested by Virginia Power, needed to comply with applicable regulatory requirements.
+The Generator Owner agrees to reasonably cooperate with Virginia Power with respect to such filing and to provide any information, including the rendering of testimony reasonably requested by Virginia Power, needed to comply with applicable regulatory requirements [at Virginia Power’s expense?]

 2.4 Survival - The applicable provisions of this Agreement shall continue in effect after expiration, cancellation, or termination hereof to the extent necessary to provide for final billings, billing adjustments, and the determination and enforcement of liability and indemnification obligations arising from acts or events that occurred while this Agreement was in effect.